danneu/p2-space-arena/README.md

 - p2's (0, 0) origin is on the bottom-left and increases up and
   to the right.
 Pixi's origin is on the top-left and increases down and to the right.
 It's painful having to flip the `y`.
+- [Giving each p2.Plane an id seemed to fix it...?!]
-- Ships can go out of bounds for some reason.
+  Ships can go out of bounds for some reason.
 I enclosed the `p2.World` with a `p2.Panel` on each side which, in my early testing, seemed impossible to tunnel through.
   Maybe something changed during a rewrite I did today, but